Clothing Design and Development

 What do you mean by ‘development’?

 Development is one of three stages that goes into producing a fashion collection.
 The first is design, which we cover here under the assumption that you didn’t graduate from design school, the second is development, and the third is production.
-The difference between fashion design grads and people like you and me who didn’t graduate from design school – but still want a collection to call our own – is that design and development get more blurred.
+The difference between fashion design grads and people like you and me who didn’t graduate from design school is that design and development get more blurred.

 Here’s an example.
 A fashion school grad will arrive at development with fleshed out designs (never mind that they’ll undergo a lot of modifications).
 A woman who already has a career in finance but wants to start an athleisure line might approach a development house with just a concept or idea – and the development house will work with her on setting the stage for development.
-The challenge is that the financier might not know how to get started on those specifications, and that’s where this guide comes in.
+The challenge is that she might not know how to get started, and that’s where this guide comes in.

 Let’s put it this way: design is the summary of specifications that describe your collection, development is the building and engineering of your designs, and manufacturing is producing designs affordably at scale.
 Consider this guide technical design for non-designers, a nitty-gritty guide for the rest of us.
 Let’s get started and, if at any point, you need to take the dog for a walk or start dinner, you can always download our cheat sheet in an instant.